Saturday, September 5, 2020

 Then, the Christ Child broke a main branch of a nearby fir tree from its trunk.

-“I bless you with the bough of this fir tree,” the Christ Child declared.
-He planted the bough deep into the ground.
+“I bless you with the bough of this fir tree.
+Let this tree be a symbol of eternal life and joy,” the Christ Child declared.
+He planted the bough in the ground.
 “It will be the first Christmas tree.
-Let it grow to be strong.”
+May its branches shelter love, and its roots grow deep in faith.”

 The fir branch burst forth into the sky and grew into a full fir tree, decorated with golden apples, silver nuts, and wooden toys.
 Then, the child who was also God disappeared into the early morning air.